TykTechnologies/tyk-demo/deployments/tyk/README.md

 [Python middleware](https://tyk.io/docs/plugins/supported-languages/rich-plugins/python/python/) is implemented for the *Python Middleware API*.
 It is a basic implementation which adds headers to the request and response, and adds log entries to the Gateway's application log.
 See the *Middleware - Python* request (API Definition > Middleware > Middleware - Python) in the Postman collection for an example.

-The plugin is bundled and deployed during the bootstrap script for this deployment.
-The bundle file is hosted on an Apache instance from which the Gateway downloads the asset.
-The bundle is signed using the Gateway's private key, which is then verifies using the public key when processing the bundle.
+During the bootstrap script, the Gateway is used to create a plugin bundle, which it signs with its private key so that it can be validated before the Gateway loads it.
+The plugin is then copied to an Apache server to make it available to the Gateway at runtime when the *Python Middleware API* is requested.

 The source and manifest file for the plugin are available in `deployments/tyk/volumes/tyk-gateway/middleware/python/basic-example`.